 - 1. It is the government's intent to fully investigate any suspected acts of fraud or other similar irregularity.
 An objective and impartial investigation will be conducted regardless of the position, title, length of service or relationship with the government of any party who might be or becomes involved in or becomes/is the subject of such investigation. - Each Elected Official, Department Director, Commissioner and Manager is responsible for instituting and maintaining a system of internal control to provide reasonable assurance for the prevention and detection of fraud, misappropriations and other irregularities.
 Management should be familiar with the types of improprieties that might occur within their area of responsibility and be alert for any indications of such conduct. - 3.
 The Office of the Town Administrator has the primary responsibility for the investigation of all activity defined in this policy. - 4.
-The Town Administrator will notify the Board of Selectmen of a reported allegation of fraudulent or irregular conduct upon the commencement of the investigation to the extent practical.
-Throughout the investigation the Board of Selectmen will be informed of pertinent investigative findings. - 5.
-In all circumstances where there are reasonable grounds to indicate that a fraud may have occurred, the Town Administrator, subject to the advice of the Board of Selectmen, will contact the office of the District Attorney and/or the Town of Bolton Police. - 6.
-Upon conclusion of the investigation, the results will be reported to the members of the Board of Selectmen, and others as determined necessary.
+The Town Administrator will notify the Select Board of a reported allegation of fraudulent or irregular conduct upon the commencement of the investigation to the extent practical.
+Throughout the investigation the Select Board will be informed of pertinent investigative findings. - 5.
+In all circumstances where there are reasonable grounds to indicate that a fraud may have occurred, the Town Administrator, subject to the advice of the Select Board, will contact the office of the District Attorney and/or the Town of Bolton Police. - 6.
+Upon conclusion of the investigation, the results will be reported to the members of the Select Board, and others as determined necessary.